cremerfc/helm-cli-kots/README.md

 In the case of a private repository, instead of `grafana` we would replace this with something like `registry.replicated.com/your-app-slug/` if you use the Replicated registry to store the images, or with your own private registry address.
 Note that you may also need to include a `pullSecret` as well.

+#### Overriding Values at Install/Upgrade Time

+As mentioned above, values that we want to override at install/upgrade time will be passed in the `kots-values.yaml` file, and its contents are defined in the [helm-values-config-map](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/helm-values-config-map.yaml) file.

+One of the advantages of using KOTS, is that it can provide the end user with a web UI to enter the values to use at runtime.
+To do this we use the KOTS [Config](https://kots.io/reference/v1beta1/config/) custom resource as defined in the [Config.yaml](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/config.yaml) file in this repository.
+Those values are then mapped to the [helm-values-config-map](https://github.com/cremerfc/helm-cli-kots/blob/main/manifests/helm-values-config-map.yaml) file.